fravan/olive/README.md

 - The proxy is on port 1234
 - The proxy reroutes to port 3000 (so it forces your _main server_ to listen to 3000)
+- Your _main server_ needs to answer with a valid html document and a `</head>` at some point.
+  Olive uses that to inject a piece of javascript for the websocket to connect.
 - Olive must run in the root dir where `gleam.toml` is so it can get the name of the project to run it.
 - Olive speaks (logs) and there is no way to make it quiet for now
 - Olive only watches for changes under `src/` and nothing else